trentlarson/P2P-Docs/README.md

 Tests:

-* Register & unregister repos: add/remove funny names; add/remove duplicate names
+* Automated test: ruby Resources/test/ruby/settings.rb (and check that there is no output)
+* Try things on the test page: click on the gear at the top right (may require a 'Cancel' on first screen), scroll to the bottom, move the mouse to the right, then down under the last text on the screen until the cursor shows something clickable, then click, and select a test
 * Create different repository configurations
     * empty ones
+    * add/remove funny names; add/remove duplicate names
     * - combinations: empty repo, repo w/ files, repo w/ dirs, repo w/ files & dirs, recursively
     * - many repositories
     * - ones with thousands of dirs/files
     * - repo changes, mirroring the tests in SettingsTest
-* - test with blank incoming setting
-* Automated test: ruby Resources/test/ruby/settings.rb (and check that there is no output)
-* Try things on the test page: click on the gear at the top right (may require a 'Cancel' on first screen), scroll to the bottom, move the mouse to the right, then down under the last text on the screen until the cursor shows something clickable, then click, and select a test
+    * edit, delete

 Development Setup: